Louis-Legere/PixelFarmingContest/Docs/markdownFiles/motorSetupGuide.md

 `odrv0.axis1.requested_state = AXIS_STATE_FULL_CALIBRATION_SEQUENCE`
 <br>
 Wait for it to finish.
+The motor will beep, then the wheel will spin a bit forward and then back
 <br>
 `odrv0.axis1.encoder.config.pre_calibrated = True`
 <br>